 - Have a positive attitude towards schooling

 A selection panel will review all scholarship applications and assess them against the selection criteria.
 The selection panel will include representatives of the Public Education Foundation and independent experts.
 After considering all applications, the selection panel will recommend the selected applicants for the approval of the Public Education Foundation’s Board.
+Successful applicants will be notified in December 2021.

 Applicants will be notified of the outcome via email.
 If successful, the scholarship recipient’s school principal will also receive notification directly.